Jeyaprakash1206/oxcowbull/readme.md

 #OX COW BULL

-Ox Cow Bull is a game playing by childrens
+Ox Cow Bull is a game playing by children

 ##Game Explanation
  * one should think one name with the given length